RossPaterson/advent-of-code/2018/Notes.md

 rectangle 9 times the size of the smallest bounding rectangle, to be safe.
 That worked, but was clearly overkill.
 (Later, I learned from [Jo Wood's notes](https://github.com/jwoLondon/adventOfCode/blob/master/literateElm/d06_2018.md) that the smallest bounding rectangle was enough.)
+For the finite regions, I used the `frequency` utility function again.

 The second part, total distances for each point, was easier.
 I made the search area a bit bigger than the smallest bounding rectangle, which